SofteraLtd/blog-code-samples/big-data-migration-with-mule/README.md

+#Big Data Migration with Mule
-#Sending legacy data from RDBMS to Big Data Reservoir typically using Kafka Topic for data ingestion
+* Send data from legacy RDBMS source to Big Data Reservoir for data ingestion typically over Kafka transport

->This project us developed using Mule Studio 6.2.1, with Mule Server 3.8.3 EE (embedded/part of Studio installation).
+>This project is developed using Mule Studio 6.2.1, with Mule Server 3.8.3 EE.

 ##Project Overview
 * In this example, a MySQL database is used to read data.
 The MySQL script *mysql.sql* is available under *src/test/resources* folder.